software-assignments-spring2021/spring-2019-instrument-exchange/README.md

 - [MongoDB](https://docs.mongodb.com/manual/administration/install-community/) - Database platform for user data
 - [Mocha](https://mochajs.org/#installation) - Unit testing framework
 - [Kubernetes](https://kubernetes.io/) - Kubernetes for deployment.

+<h2>Getting Started</h2>

+This project has yet to reach the stage of a minimum viable product.
+However, more detailed instructions to come on how to install the project on your local machine.
+To contribute to our project, kindly clone or fork a git repository on to begin.

+<h3>Prerequisites</h3>

+Before working on this project, ensure that there is a **MongoDB instance** running on the local machine.

 <h3>Installing</h3>